UC Health, through the UC Cancer Institute, operates several community outreach programs to help educate patients about their risk for cancer.

 Each screening participant receives a PSA test and physical examination.
 Letters explaining test results and any recommended follow-up actions are sent to each patient’s home and family physician.
 Schedules vary based on staffing availability.
 For more information on scheduling the van for free or to find out where it will be, call 513-584-8216.

 University of Cincinnati Cancer Institute radiologists are making access to the most innovative imaging techniques even easier with the Mobile Diagnostics Van and the tomosynthesis technology.
 Tomosynthesis, otherwise known as 3D mammography, allows experts to image breast tissue in one millimeter slices, providing greater visibility and allowing physicians to see tissue details throughout the entire breast that may not been seen with standard, 2D mammography.
 This increases accuracy and decreases the need to call patients back for extra imaging.

-In June 2013, UC Health unveiled a Mobile Diagnostics Van equipped with this technology—the only one of its kind in the region and one of six in the nation—making tomosynthesis and breast cancer screening even more convenient for those being screened in the Tristate.
+In June 2013, UC Health unveiled a Mobile Diagnostics Van equipped with this technology, making tomosynthesis and breast cancer screening even more convenient for those being screened in the Tristate.
 The van will set up outside any business, church or charity organization at no charge.

 Win By Quitting Smoking Cessation Program

 The pharmacist-assisted Win by Quitting smoking cessation clinic offers an individualized, 12-week program to help smokers snuff out the habit for good.
 Appointments are available on Mondays and Thursdays at the Barrett Center, located at 234 Goodman St. To schedule an appointment or for more information, call 513-584-QUIT (7848).
 Appointments are free to all individuals.
 The program is supported by UC and UC Health University Hospital.